Trace methods for coHochschild homology: Introduction

 In this paper, we also extend our shadow framework of Theorem \ref{theorem: main theorem} to the derived setting.
 Our approach dualizes the arguments which show Hochschild homology is a shadow \cite{ponto2008fixed}, using an adaptation of the so-called Dennis--Waldhausen Morita argument.
-However, we are again faced with challenges that we now discuss.
+However, we are again faced with the following challenges.

-First, obtaining model structures on categories of comodules and coalgebras is a challenging problem \cite{left1,hkrs, left3}.
-Even in the case when model structures do exist, they may not be well-behaved.
-For instance, given a nice enough monoidal model category, its associated module and algebra categories represent modules and algebras that are associative and unital up to higher homotopy, see for instance \cite[4.1.8.4, 4.3.3.17]{HA}.
-However, the dual result for comodules and coalgebras may not even be true \cite{perouxshipley, dkcoalg}.
-Nevertheless, the second author showed that there is a model structure on connective comodules over simply connected differential graded $\k$-coalgebras up to quasi-isomorphism representing homotopy coherent connective comodules in $H\k$-spectra \cite{connectivecomod}.
+First, obtaining model structures on categories of comodules and coalgebras is a difficult problem \cite{left1,hkrs, left3}.
+Even in the case when model structures do exist, they may not be well-behaved \cite{perouxshipley, dkcoalg}.
+Nevertheless, the second author showed that there is a model structure on connective comodules over simply connected differential graded $\mathbbm{k}$-coalgebras up to quasi-isomorphism representing homotopy coherent connective comodules in $H\mathbbm{k}$-spectra \cite{connectivecomod}.

-Second, constructing a derived version of the cotensor product is a difficult problem, but is necessary to obtain a shadow structure on derived bicomodules.
-The derived tensor product can be modeled by a two-sided bar construction, and so for bicomodules, we would want a two-sided cobar construction to model a \textit{derived cotensor} product.
-As we point out in Remark \ref{rem: topological cobar vs algebraic cobar}, topologists and algebraists have a different meaning for the cobar construction, and issues emerge in both constructions.
-The topological definition of cobar is well-behaved homotopically but usually does not preserve comodule structures, whereas the algebraic definition of cobar does preserve these structures but is not invariant under quasi-isomorphisms.
-To circumvent these issues, one could restrict to the context of simply connected differential graded coalgebras, which is the setting for Koszul duality, and mimic some of the arguments in algebra, as the second author does in \cite{pertower, connectivecomod}.
-However, there are still subtleties in this setting, such as totalization not commuting with the tensor product, which we resolve in this paper.
+Second, constructing a derived cotensor product is challenging but necessary for a shadow structure on derived bicomodules.
+While the two-sided bar construction models the derived tensor product, a two-sided cobar construction should model the derived cotensor product.
+However, topological and algebraic cobar constructions each have issues: the former lacks comodule preservation, while the latter fails to be invariant under quasi-isomorphisms, see Remark \ref{rem: topological cobar vs algebraic cobar}.
+Restricting to simply connected dg-coalgebras, as in \cite{pertower, connectivecomod}, offers a workaround, though subtleties remain, such as totalization not commuting with tensoring, which we resolve here.

-\begin{thm}[{Theorem \ref{theorem: coHH is shadow (derived)}}] Let $\k$ be a commutative ring with global dimension zero.
-CoHochschild homology $\coHH$ defines a shadow on the bicategory of simply connected differential graded $\k$-coalgebras and bicomodules with their derived relative cotensor product. \end{thm}
+\begin{thm}[{Theorem \ref{theorem: coHH is shadow (derived)}}] Let $\mathbbm{k}$ be a commutative ring with global dimension zero.
+CoHochschild homology $\coHH$ defines a shadow on the bicategory of simply connected differential graded $\mathbbm{k}$-coalgebras and bicomodules with their derived relative cotensor product. \end{thm}

 One of the defining properties of $K$-theory and Hochschild homology is invariance under Morita equivalences --- rings that have equivalent (possibly derived) categories of left modules.
 The dual notion for coalgebras and comodules is called \textit{Morita--Takeuchi equivalence}.
 Despite the pathological nature of model categories of comodules discussed above, we are able to show that coHochschild homology is invariant under Morita--Takeuchi equivalence in the derived context using our shadow framework.